Central Crisis Management Cell (Syria)

-The Central Crisis Management Cell (CCMC) (خلية إدارة الأزمة السورية), also known as the Syrian Crisis Cell, is a secret security committee established by the Syrian government in March 2011 to coordinate the response to civilian protest and internal dissent.
+The Central Crisis Management Cell (CCMC) (خلية إدارة الأزمة السورية), also known as the Syrian Crisis Cell, was a secret security committee established by the Syrian government in March 2011 to coordinate the response to civilian protest and internal dissent.
 It was headed by Syrian President Bashar al-Assad, and its members included the heads of the National Security Office, Military Intelligence Directorate, Air Force Intelligence Directorate, Political Security Directorate, and General Intelligence Directorate, as well as the Ministers of Interior and Defense.

 The CCMC met regularly in an office on the first floor of the Baath Party's Regional Command in central Damascus.
 It focused on identifying opposition figures and taking the necessary steps to crush dissent.
 CCMC members agreed on a plan at the end of each meeting, and minutes were sent via courier to Bashar al-Assad at the presidential palace, who approved and signed proposals, then returned them to the CCMC for implementation.